betheden/hebrew-grammar/content/particle_relative.rst

 .. include:: includes/ci_flexible.txt

-Biblical Hebrew uses the particle כִּי to introduce relative clauses that describe something that is seen, known, or somehow perceived by a person.
+Biblical Hebrew uses the particle כִּי to introduce relative clauses or phrases that describe something that is seen, known, or somehow perceived by a person.
 Therefore, כִּי usually follows verbs of seeing/perceiving where a reader might expect to find אֲשֶׁר.
 In English, it is usually